PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Introduction

 \section{Introduction}

-Natural Language Processing (NLP) algorithms are gradually achieving milestones that were beyond imagination only a few years ago \citep{DBLP:conf/naacl/DevlinCLT19, DBLP:conf/acl/LewisLGGMLSZ20, DBLP:conf/nips/BrownMRSKDNSSAA20}.
+Natural Language Processing (NLP) algorithms are gradually achieving remarkable milestones \citep{DBLP:conf/naacl/DevlinCLT19, lewis-etal-2020-bart, DBLP:conf/nips/BrownMRSKDNSSAA20}.
 However, such algorithms often rely on the seminal assumption that the training set and the test set come from the same underlying distribution.
 Unfortunately, this assumption often does not hold since text may emanate from many different sources, each with unique distributional properties.
 As generalization beyond the training distribution is still a fundamental challenge, NLP algorithms suffer a significant degradation when applied to out-of-distribution examples.

 Domain Adaptation (DA) explicitly addresses the above challenge, striving to improve out-of-distribution generalization of NLP algorithms.
 DA algorithms are trained on annotated data from source domains, to be effectively applied in a variety of target domains.
-Over the years, considerable efforts have been devoted to the DA challenge, focusing on various scenarios where the target domain is known at training time (e.g. through labeled or unlabeled data) but is yet under-represented \citep{roark2003supervised, daume2006domain, jiang2007instance, mcclosky2010automatic, rush2012improved, schnabel2014flors}.
-Still, the challenge of adaptation to \textit{any possible target domain}, that is unknown at training time, is under-explored.
+Over the years, considerable efforts have been devoted to the DA challenge, focusing on various scenarios where the target domain is known at training time (e.g. through labeled or unlabeled data) but is yet under-represented \citep{roark2003supervised, daume2006domain, reichart2007self, mcclosky2010automatic, rush2012improved, schnabel2014flors}.
+Still, the challenge of adaptation to \textit{any possible target domain}, that is unknown at training time, is underexplored in DA literature.\footnote{The any-domain adaptation setting is addressed in the model robustness literature.
+In \S\ref{sec:any-domain}, we discuss the differences between these static methods and our dynamic approach.}

-In this work, we focus on adaptation to any target domain (\S\ref{sec:any-domain}).
-We consider this to be the ``Holy Grail'' for DA systems.
+In this work, we focus on adaptation to any target domain, which we consider a ``Holy Grail'' of DA (\S\ref{sec:any-domain}).
 Apart from the pronounced intellectual challenge, it also presents unique modeling advantages as target-aware algorithms typically require training a separate model for each target domain, leading to an inefficient overall solution.